DeadWisdom/richmenu/README.md

 ### Rich Menu

-A menu for console based interfaces based on the [Rich python library](https://github.com/Textualize/rich/).
+A menu component for command line interfaces based on the [Rich python library](https://github.com/Textualize/rich/).

 ![Basic features of the menu](/doc/demo.gif)